 Qualified Landowners can also receive:

 - Site Visit & Stewardship Plan on topics like native plant gardening, wildlife habitat enhancement, soil erosion, pests, water quality, composting, and invasive species.

 - Invasive Species Removal from our hardworking summer interns to remove invasive plants safely and effectively

-- Native Plantings you may be eligible for free native plants – and installation – to qualified landowners
+- Native Plantings you may be eligible for subsidized native plants – and installation – to qualified landowners

 - Guidance and Recognition to longer term residents already pursuing stewardship goals

 HAT staff will conduct a land care visit.
 Here, we take note of your hopes, needs, questions and concerns as well as provide our own understandings.